DainRSR/osticket-prereqs/README.md

 <br />

 2.3 Next we want to download 'MySQL' and install it.
 When you get to "setup type" choose 'TYPICAL' and press next.
 When you get to the 'Instance Configuration' choose 'STANDARD' and hit next and next again.
-Now we need to create a username and password (maybe write these down somehwere to remeber for this lab).
+Now we need to create a username and password (maybe write these down somehwere to remeber for this lab, you can use 'Password1' or whatever you choose).
 MySQL is pretty much creating a database for osTicket to store users and tickets that we will create.

 <img src="https://i.imgur.com/IiIsohA.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>